Killing of Nixzmary Brown: Immediate aftermath

-In a City Council hearing on the ACS in September 2007, announced by then-Councilman Bill de Blasio, the chairman of the General Welfare Committee, which has jurisdiction over the ACS.
-De Blasio cited the death of 21-month-old Hailey Gonzalez after she was allegedly beaten by her mother's boyfriend and the death of a 2-month-old after the child was allegedly shaken by his mother in a homeless shelter.
+In a City Council hearing on the ACS in September 2007, announced by then-Councilman Bill de Blasio, the chairman of the General Welfare Committee, which has jurisdiction over the ACS, De Blasio cited the death of 21-month-old Hailey Gonzalez after she was allegedly beaten by her mother's boyfriend and the death of a two-month-old after the child was allegedly shaken by his mother in a homeless shelter.
 The Councilman said that the ACS had made some progress but noted that children were still being lost.

 On January 13, 2008, a former ACS supervisor, Roger Moore, came forward to discuss with the New York Daily News the failure of the ACS and how opportunities were lost because of another child-murder involving a 16-month-old boy and other factors.
-Moore discussed that because of the issue of the drowning of the little boy in a bathtub, the issue of Brown wasn't even discussed.
+Moore discussed that because of the issue of the drowning of the little boy in a bathtub, the issue of Brown was not even discussed.
 There were discussions of a lack of follow-up work not being done by caseworkers and supervisors in Brooklyn regarding the abuse in Brown's case.
-ACS Commissioner John Mattingly mentioned to the Daily News editorial board that there were various methods that could have been used, but weren't.
+ACS Commissioner John Mattingly mentioned to the Daily News editorial board that there were various methods that could have been used, but were not.
 He also mentioned that the ACS could have brought pressure on Brown's family to reveal more about the girl's condition; that they could have paid more attention to reports from Brown's school staff and could have sought a warrant to enter into Brown's home, but none of these measures were used.
 Mayor Michael Bloomberg had entered into the discussion by asking in this Daily News article: "Why the caseworkers didn't push further, harder —that's what we are investigating today."

 By March 2008, the ACS had launched a $1M recruitment drive for new child welfare caseworkers.
 It was reported that the agency was getting many applications, but retention of caseworkers was a great problem.
 It was further reported that in 2007, 17 percent of the city's caseworkers had quit.
 The pay for the position was reported as starting at $39,000.
 Videos and other illustrations of the difficulty of the position are currently being used in the recruitment process.

 Numerous child felonies had surfaced and were reported in the news media in 2008, including the murder of an 8-month-old named Elijah Rodriguez.
-Public Advocate Betsy Gotbaum stated at least 28 children had died since 2004 "under suspicious circumstances".
+Public Advocate Betsy Gotbaum stated in October 2008 that at least 28 children had died since 2004 "under suspicious circumstances".